 Shoreditch is home to a thriving street art scene that’s ever-changing and never boring.
 The ever-cool hub of London’s urban art, don’t miss these 20 Shoreditch street art spots – complete with a Shoreditch street art map for you to do your own free tour.

 As a born and bred Londoner, I’m sometimes guilty of taking the city (and the UK in general) for granted.
-Though I’ve written about the street art in Lima and Lisbon, until last year I hadn’t said a word about the thriving urban art scene in my hometown.
+Though I’ve written about the street art in Lima, Denver and Lisbon, until last year I hadn’t said a word about the thriving urban art scene in my hometown.
 Mistake.

 Over the weekend, I set out to fix that.
-12 miles of walking, several tube/ train/ bus/ overground rides, many Instagram posts and Tweets and here is the result.
+12 miles of walking, several tube/ train/ bus/ overground rides, many Instagram posts and here is the result.
 The definitive guide to Shoreditch street art – to go straight to the top of your London bucket list.

 This is the first in a series of articles chronicling where you can find the best street art in London – you can also read about street art in Camden and Leake Street Tunnel – and there’s more to come.

 You can’t write a series about street art in London without talking about Shoreditch.
 It’s arguably the place that everyone thinks of when they think of the capital’s street art scene.

 I’ve written this by location, along with information about the current pieces you can spot in them – even when those pieces change, you can still visit those locations and use the handy Shoreditch street art map at the end of the article to create your own Shoreditch street art trail.

 - 1. Starting the Shoreditch Street Art Tour: Camille Walala’s Dream Come True on the Splice Building

 - 2. Red Gallery, Rivington Street